+37 Where an advertisement describes a product as "guaranteed", the advertisement must also clearly state the level, nature and extent of limitations of the guarantee and the name of the guarantor and whether the guarantee is exclusive of costs and fees.

+38 If an advertisement contains a reference to the impact of taxation, it must:

+a) state the assumed rate of taxation and state whether the charge arises under the income tax or capital gains tax code;

-- 37 Where an advertisement describes a product as "guaranteed", the advertisement must also clearly state the level, nature and extent of limitations of the guarantee and the name of the guarantor. - 38 If an advertisement contains a reference to the impact of taxation, it must: - a) state the assumed rate of taxation; - b) state, where applicable, that the tax reliefs are those currently applying, and state that the value of the tax reliefs referred to in the advertisement apply directly to the consumer, to the provider of the advertised product or service or its provider, as appropriate; - state, where applicable, that the matters referred to are only relevant to a particular class or classes of consumer with particular tax liabilities, identifying the class or classes of consumer and the type of liabilities concerned; - d) state who has the responsibility for obtaining the tax benefits advertised; - e) not describe the advertised product or service as being free from any liability to income tax unless equal prominence is given to a statement, where applicable, that the income is payable from a product from which income tax has already been paid; and - f) not describe the advertised product or service as being free from any liability to capital taxation unless equal prominence is given to a statement, where applicable, that the value of the advertised product or service is linked to a product which is liable to capital taxation. - Where the product that is the subject of the advertisement can fluctuate in price or value, an advertisement must contain the following warning:
+b) state, where applicable, that the tax reliefs are those currently applying, and state that the value of the tax reliefs referred to in the advertisement apply directly to the consumer, to the provider of the advertised product or service or its provider, as appropriate;

+c) state, where applicable, that the matters referred to are only relevant to a particular class or classes of consumer with particular tax liabilities, identifying the class or classes of consumer and the type of liabilities concerned;

+d) state who has the responsibility for obtaining the tax benefits advertised;

+e) not describe the advertised product or service as being free from any liability to income tax unless equal prominence is given to a statement, where applicable, that the income is payable from a product from which income tax has already been paid; and f) not describe the advertised product or service as being free from any liability to capital taxation unless equal prominence is given to a statement, where applicable, that the value of the advertised product or service is linked to a product which is liable to capital taxation.

+39 Where the product that is the subject of the advertisement can fluctuate in price or value, an advertisement must contain the following warning: